-The post 5 UK shares I’d buy with £5k appeared first on The Motley Fool UK.
+The post 5 UK shares I’d buy for a passive income appeared first on The Motley Fool UK.

 Rupert Hargreaves owns no share mentioned.
-The Motley Fool UK has recommended Hargreaves Lansdown and Imperial Brands.
+The Motley Fool UK has recommended S & U and Schroders (Non-Voting).
 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.

 Motley Fool UK 2021